Proof of the Casas-Alvero conjecture: Introduction

 In this spirit, further results for certain polynomials of degree $5 p^k$ were shown in \cite{SC}.
 There have also been several computational studies, cf. \cite{CLO}, where the authors verified the conjecture for polynomials of degrees $d=5 p^k,\ 6 p^k$ and $7 p^k$ barring the bad primes in each case, which were also completely classified.
 These are the only existing positive results towards Conjecture~\ref{con1}.
 In addition to these, \cite{CLO} also studied obstructions to hypothetical counterexamples and have verified the conjecture for degree $12$. (which is missed by the cases considered above).
 Computational approaches involving Gröbner bases, even though theoretically possible, get practically infeasible for large degrees due to the complexity of resultants.
-Alternate approaches to the conjecture have involved analytic tools via the Gauss--Lucas theorem.
-However, analytic approaches so far have been successful only in very low degrees as demonstrated in \cite{DJ}.
+Alternate approaches to the conjecture have involved analytic tools via the Gauss--Lucas theorem and to a further extent, the theory of Abel-Gontcharoff polynomials: see \cite{Yakubovich14}, \cite{Yakubovich16} and \cite{Massri2023}.

-This was the state of the art in this problem for almost a decade.
 Recently, Daniel Schaub and Mark Spivakovsky have published a series of papers addressing the conjecture.
 Their first paper \cite{DM2} provides a partial result towards ``independence" of the higher resultants $\Res_X(P, P_i)$ for $1\leq i\leq d-1$.
 Their second paper \cite{DM} attempts to extend the reduction modulo prime techniques of existing positive results by obtaining a non-exhaustive list of bad primes $p$ for each $d>1$.
 The conjecture over characteristic $0$ fields follows for degree $n$ polynomials if and only if there are finitely many bad primes for $p$, which signifies the importance of studying bad primes.
 However, the bad primes $p$ for a given $d$ can be very large as demonstrated in \cite{GVB}.
 This has seemed to hinder a purely algebraic approach to the conjecture so far.

 More recently a new approach to Conjecture~\ref{con1} has been initiated by the present author in \cite{SG}.
 The basis of the main results of \cite{SG} is the following reformulation of Conjecture~\ref{con1} over any algebraically closed field $\mathbb{K}$ and degree $d\geq 3$.